|Mono Needlepoint Canvas close up|

 A size 18 needlepoint canvas would be used for small projects and/or where the design is very detailed.
 It will take longer to work a size 18 mesh canvas than it will a size 10 canvas of the same dimension.
-For a beginner learning how to needlepoint, size 10 or 12 mono needlepoint canvas is a good place to start.
+For a beginner learning how to needlepoint, size 10 or 12 mono needlepoint canvas is easier to stitch.

-Interlock needlepoint canvas is also single weave, like mono, but the threads are twisted together which makes the intersections a bit more rigid - harder to accommodate a variety of stitches but fine if you are stitching a continental needlepoint stitch.
+Interlock needlepoint canvas is also single weave, like mono, but the threads are twisted together which makes the intersections more rigid - harder to accommodate a variety of stitches but fine if you are stitching a tent stitch.
 There are different mesh sizes of interlock needlepoint canvas, just as with mono canvas.